 ‘Oh honey.
 What happened then?’

 ‘I tried not to be scared mommy.
 I saw a light and walked towards it.
-I fell…’ Cassie lifts her hair and Nadine realises that she got hurt.
+I fell…’ Cassie lifts her hair and Nadine sees that she got hurt.
 ‘And my hip.’

 ‘Ah come angel.
 Candy?
 Give me a hand, will you?
 Cassie needs to be checked out she’s got some bruises…’ They take her into a room and Cassie beams with pride telling Candy what she did.
 They check the little girl over, making a big show of bandaging her head and treating her hip.

 ‘Cas?
 Was Uncle Jim nice?
 He didn’t hurt you?’
-Cassie shook her head fast, then slower when she realised it hurt.
+Cassie shook her head fast, then slower when she realized it hurt.

 ‘No mommy he gave me his t-shirt and made me tea and we went to get daddy.’

 Nadine hugged her ‘My brave little girl -I’m so proud of you.’
-Cassie glows with the compliment then yaws as Nadine picks her up to go and see Greg.
+Cassie glows with the compliment then yawns as Nadine picks her up to go and see Greg.

-A month later Greg’s healing well, Cassie had gotten over her shock, their car is back and it’s time to say thank you.
+A month later Greg’s healing well, Cassie’s over her shock, their car is back and it’s time to say thank you.

 ‘There’s his truck.
 And his house!’